-2.10 Table 2-1 illustrates the rate of international and internal in-migrants and also the difference of natural change within Bradford since 2011 to 2019.
-The mid-year population estimates are calculated using the net difference components of change from the previous year.
+2.10 Table 2-1 illustrates the rate of international and internal in-migrants and the difference of natural change within Bradford between 2013 to 2022.
+The mid-year population estimates are calculated using the net difference components of change.